kus/cs2-modded-server/README.md

 When you join the server you can [change game modes](#changing-game-modes).

+## Running in Docker

+*Only tested on Windows 11 with WSL2 integration as backend*

+Make sure Docker is installed and about 40 GB disk space is free.

+You can either Download this repo and extract it to where you want your server (i.e. C:\Server\cs2-modded-server) or use git and clone the repo git clone git@github.com:kus/cs2-modded-server.git and run your server from inside of it.
+This way you can simply git pull updates.

+- **If setting up for internet server:**

+   Set 'STEAM_ACCOUNT' variable in '.env'-file in the root if the repository.
+   For workshop maps set 'API_KEY' in '.env'-file.

+- **Build docker image:**

+   `docker build -t cs2-modded-server .`
+- **Create Volume for persising server data**

+   `docker volume create cs2-volume`

+- **Run the server**

+   `docker compose up`

 ## Running on Windows

 Make sure you have **60GB free space**.